akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 ---

 # What's the family-by-family migration?
-In this migration, you can create several asset families for your PAM assets.
+In this migration, you can have **several asset families** for your existing PAM assets.

 You will need to define manually 2 things:
-- For each asset its asset family.
+- For each asset, its asset family.
 - For each asset collection product attribute, the asset family linked.

 Other steps are automated, you just need to launch few commands and your PAM assets will be migrated in the 4.0 new Asset Manager: